This page discusses all inputs for calculating option prices with binomial models.

 This refers to the condition of exercise, not to the geographic area where the options are traded.
 European options can be exercised only at expiration, while American options can be exercised at any time before or at expiration.
 Unlike Black-Scholes, which can't model early exercise and therefore can be inaccurate for some American options, binomial models can be accurately used for all European and American options.

-The exercise price of the option is the price for which you would buy the underlying security when exercising a call, or for which you would sell the underlying security when exercising a put.
+The exercise price, or strike price of the option is the price for which you would buy the underlying security when exercising a call, or for which you would sell the underlying security when exercising a put.

 Time to Expiration